Shrinivaspandit/Python_problems/Basic_part_1.md

 # Python_problems
-for the solving purpose i have listed the problems on python

 '''
 ##basic question set_1
 #1.
 Write a Python program to print the following string in a specific format